Cash Back or a Low Interest Credit Card, Which is Better?

-How do I decide between cash rewards and low interest credit cards?
+How do I decide between cash back rewards and low interest credit cards?

 Understand cash back rewards cards.

 Cash back credit cards allow you to earn rewards where you already spend.
 There are many different types of cash back rewards cards.
 Some credit cards offer a flat 1% back on all purchases and others may offer points, such as 1 point for every $1 spent.
-Some credit card rewards programs offer 3%-5% cash back in set categories like travel, shopping or entertainment.
-A cash back card is most advantageous if you pay your balance off every month or maintain a very low balance.
+Some credit card rewards programs offer 3%-5% cash back different places each quarter, like certain retail stores and entertainment purchases.
+A cash back rewards card is most advantageous if you pay your balance off every month or maintain a very low balance.

 Evaluate low APR offers.